 A talk with Taina Asili and Leah Penniman follows this final projection.

 May 14, 2020, 7 - 9 pm

-Join us for a screening of Beatrix Farrand’s American Landscapes, followed by historian John Beardsley, educator Anne Cleves Symmes, and filmmaker Stephen Ives in conversation with Charles Waldheim.
+Join us for a screening of Beatrix Farrand’s American Landscape followed by a discussion with historian John Beardsley and Judith B. Tankard, moderated by Charles Waldheim.